 The company has about a 30 percent share of the North American market for residential solar systems and 18 percent for commercial rooftop projects, Nahi said.

 Enphase is the first of three renewable energy companies planning to go public in the U.S. in the next month.
 Enerkem Inc., a Canadian producer of ethanol and chemicals from trash, is expected to price its offering April 3, and the solar-thermal developer BrightSource Energy Inc. is set to follow on April 11, according to data compiled by Bloomberg.

-Conventional inverter suppliers SMA Solar Technology AG (S92), Power-One Inc. (PWER) and SunPower Corp. are expected to introduce microinverter products this year, Enphase said in its filing.
-Other competitors include Siemens AG (SIE) and Advanced Energy Industries Inc. (AEIS)
+Conventional inverter suppliers SMA Solar Technology AG (S92), Power-One Inc. (PWER:US) and SunPower Corp. are expected to introduce microinverter products this year, Enphase said in its filing.
+Other competitors include Siemens AG (SIE) and Advanced Energy Industries Inc. (AEIS:US)